 The shrub grows quite tall - around 2m or higher - and has large attractive quilted leaves which form a glossy background to other plants in a border.
 Its clear white flowers, shaped like scalloped shells, begin to appear in March or April and continue for several months.
 The flowers are delicately perfumed.
 My plant has self-seeded a bit - however, it is so popular amongst my gardening friends that I am able to give all of these away and it hasn't yet become a nuisance!

 Like all the members of the Acanthus family, it is easily grown.
 It seems to look at its best in full sun but will also cope with part-shade, though may have a less dense form and fewer flowers there.
 It doesn't bloom well in full shade, in my experience.
 Most species in this genus hail from woodland habitats in tropical regions.
-My one in the sunny spot associates well with the shrubby Salvia which bloom in autumn.
+My one in the sunny spot associates well with shrubby Salvia species and cultivars which bloom in autumn.
 It needs hard pruning in mid-August to keep it shapely, (it becomes quite straggly if not pruned well) and it benefits from being thrown some general-purpose fertiliser at that time.
 I originally imagined this plant would be frost tender, so I was surprised to see it growing at Mt Tomah; however, it did have some overhead tree shelter there.